 Why we picked the Surface Book 2:

 If money is no object, then Microsoft’s Surface Book 2 15-inch reigns supreme as the best overall 2-in-1 choice among large devices.
-The original Surface Book was introduced in October 2015, which was eons ago in computer time, but the design was so forward-looking that Microsoft saw no need to change it significantly in the new model.
+Microsoft introduced he original Surface Book in October 2015, which was eons ago in computer time, but the design was so forward-looking that Microsoft saw no need to change it significantly in the new model.
 However, it expanded the line by introducing a 15-inch version.
 The Surface Book 2 is not only the best large 2-in-1, but it’s also one of the best laptops, period.

 The Surface Book 2 also supports the latest Surface Pen, which is a great choice for creative types.
 And of course, the Surface Book 2 supports Windows 10’s Hello password-less authentication via an infrared camera and facial recognition.

-Add in one of the best displays available in a notebook, a solid keyboard, and a very good touchpad, and you have an excellent machine for anyone who needs to get some real work done.
+Add in one of the best displays available in a notebook, a solid keyboard, and an excellent touchpad, and you have an outstanding machine for anyone who needs to get some real work done.
 And it boasts the longest battery life of any notebook we’ve tested.
 Note that if the 15-inch format is just too big for you, then you could always opt for the 13.5-inch version — it offers the same specifications except for an Nvidia GeForce GTX 1050 instead of it’s more powerful sibling.

 Our Microsoft Surface Book 2 full review